-In pushing to answer some of the key geophysical questions that face society, UTIG recognizes that a wide range of outlooks and backgrounds is an institutional and community strength and will continue to strive for diversity in the geoscience workforce.
+In pushing to answer some of the key geophysical questions that face society, UTIG recognizes that a wide range of outlooks and backgrounds is an institutional and community strength.
 UTIG is also committed to educating the next generation of geophysical problem-solvers for academia and industry through the critical involvement of graduate students and postdoctoral fellows, coupled to substantive undergraduate research.